 How Much Toothpaste Does a Dragon Need?

 Brushing your teeth takes a lot of math.
-Depending on your age, you might have 10, 20 or even 30 teeth, and that number could change tonight.
-Plus you have to brush for 2 minutes and hit every tooth in that time, spending 30 seconds on each quarter of your mouth.
+Depending on your age, you might have 10, 20 or even 30 teeth, and you have to brush for 2 minutes to make sure you hit every tooth.
 It’s serious business.
-Maybe that’s why our friend Audrey A. asked, how much toothpaste would a Komodo dragon use in a year?
-Well, that big lizard has 60 teeth, and those chompers can be up to 1 inch long.
+So how would this work for a Komodo dragon?
+That big lizard has 60 teeth, and those chompers can be up to 1 inch long.
 So dragons definitely need more toothpaste than people.
 Read on to figure out how much!

 Wee ones: If you’ve brushed your teeth for 1 minute, are you done yet?